gristlabs/grist-core/README.md

-TYPEORM_PORT     | port number for db if not the default for that db type TYPEORM_TYPE     | set to 'sqlite' or 'postgres' TYPEORM_USERNAME | username to connect as
+TYPEORM_PORT     | port number for db if not the default for that db type TYPEORM_TYPE     | set to 'sqlite' or 'postgres' TYPEORM_USERNAME | username to connect as TYPEORM_EXTRA    | any other properties to pass to TypeORM in JSON format

 #### Testing: